 - Users are required to report any weaknesses in computer security, any incidents of possible misuse or violation of this agreement to the proper authorities by contacting the HPRC Help Desk (phone: 979-845-0219, email: email@example.com).

 - Users shall not attempt to access any data or programs contained on systems for which they do not have authorization or explicit consent of the owner of the data/program or the university security authorities.

-- Users must adhere to the provisions of our Data Storage policy.
-Please see the relevant item on our Storage Policies page.
+- Users MUST adhere to ALL provisions in our Data Storage Policies page.

 - Users must have proper authorization to use copyrighted files.
 Unauthorized use of such files renders a user liable to a variety of sanctions.
 These include account suspension, account termination and/or appropriate legal action.